effectivecore/core/readme.md

 The system is not in the public domain.
 Anyone can create a website, portal or service on the basis of it, both personally and for any customer.
-However, you cannot distribute system files in their original or modified form or in conjunction with anything else.
+However, not allowed to distribute system files in their original or modified form or in conjunction with anything else.
 This restriction does not apply to third-party modules whose authors themselves determine the licensing policy.